jguida941/-adaptive-hashmap-studio/docs/serve_mode.md

 # Sticky Serve Mode

-`hashmap_cli.py serve` keeps the dashboard and `/metrics` endpoint available without running a workload inside the same process.
+`hashmap-cli serve` keeps the dashboard and `/metrics` endpoint available without running a workload inside the same process.
 Point it at an NDJSON source (`metrics.v1` schema) to preload or tail historical ticks.